Austin Residential Remodel Permit Requirements

 Required permits and forms

-- Mechanical Repair permit (stand-alone)Required for mechanical repair work that does not require formal plan review.
-Contractor must be registered.
-Applied via AB+C Portal.
+- Mechanical Change Out or Mechanical Repair permit (stand-alone)Stand-alone trade permits for mechanical change-out or repair work.
+Contractor must be registered before applying.
+Submitted via AB+C Portal.

 Fees